From the Ground Up: Familiars Coffee & Tea

 When Danny and Isaac put their energy into their dream, Danny had served as a manager at a loose-leaf tea retailer in Boston, and he held a bachelor’s in art history from the Mass College of Art and Design.
 Isaac had a solid resume in coffeehouse operations and management as well as a bachelor’s in religion and philosophy from Trinity College in Hartford, Connecticut.

-Isaac was relatively new to the Pioneer Valley; Danny grew up in Springfield.
+Isaac was relatively new to Western Massachusetts; Danny grew up in Springfield.
 They had discovered what the area had to offer in terms of coffeehouses—and Isaac had worked in several—and they thought they could compete.
 “We knew it was time to take that terrifying jump,” Isaac says.

 The two developed an ironclad business plan, which they took to friends and family members to build financial support.
 Two years ago, with their own funds and those from others, they connected with Gary Perman, who owns the diner that houses Familiars.
 He signed a lease with Danny and Isaac, and, over two years, they brought new life to the property that Perman had already gutted.